 - About 3-4ft of Pipe or Re-bar (this is what you’ll hang your pumpkin on)

-Now draw and cut a jagged bottom, making sure to jig-jag all the way around the bottom until it separates from the top of the pumpkin.
+Next, draw and cut a jagged bottom, making sure to jig-jag all the way around the bottom until it separates from the top of the pumpkin.

 Start to pull the pumpkin apart.
-(After I took these pics I later learned that as you pull it apart, you can gently take some scissors and clip all the strings from the bottom part of the pumpkin.
+After I took these pics I later learned that as you pull it apart, you can gently take some scissors and clip all the strings from the bottom part of the pumpkin.
 This will help to avoid them breaking at a shorter length.
-You want the strings long and danging as this is what hangs out the bottom and makes these pumpkins look so creepy!
+You want the strings long and dangling as this is what hangs out the bottom and makes these pumpkins look so creepy!

 Cut a hole on the back of the pumpkin, big enough for the re-bar to fit through when you hang it